Non-hyperbolicity of holomorphic symplectic varieties: Almost holomorphic maps and Campana's theorem

 If $(F_t)_{t\in\gothF}$ is a family of cycles, we denote by

-its graph, which is an analytic subset in $\gothF\times X$ by \cite[Ch.~VIII, Theorem~2.7]{SCV7}.
+its graph, which is an analytic subset in $\gothF\times X$ by \cite[Theorem~VIII.2.7]{SCV7}.
 We say that $\gothF$ is a \emph{covering} family of cycles if

-The actual definition of an analytic family of cycles is a bit involved, see \cite[définition fondamentale, p.~33]{Bar75}, but we will not need it here.
+The actual definition of an analytic family of cycles is a bit involved; see \cite[d\'efinition fondamentale, p.~33]{Bar75}, but we will not need it here.
 The Barlet space is the universal object classifying analytic families of cycles in the sense that every such family is obtained by pullback along a uniquely determined classifying map from the universal family of cycles.
-A very useful tool of how to obtain families of cycles is the following proposition taken from \cite[Ch.~VIII, Proposition~2.20]{SCV7}.
+A very useful tool for obtaining families of cycles is the following proposition taken from \cite[Proposition~VIII.2.20]{SCV7}.

 \begin{proposition} Let $X$ and $S$ be irreducible compact complex spaces.
-Then there is a one-to-one correspondence between \begin{enumerate} \item meromorphic maps $S\ratl \scrB(X)$; and \item pure-dimensional, $S$-proper cycles $F$ on $S \times X$. \end{enumerate} \end{proposition}
+Then, there is a one-to-one correspondence between \begin{enumerate} \item meromorphic maps $S\ratl \scrB(X)$ and \item pure-dimensional, $S$-proper cycles $F$ on $S \times X$. \end{enumerate} \end{proposition}